-There are several types of boarding facilities and they all operate a little differently.
-I would like to tell you about them and what I see as their associated pros and cons:
+The Doghouse, LLC is not only a training facility but a full-service boarding facility as well.
+There are several types of boarding facilities, and they all operate a little differently.
+I want to tell you about them and what I see as their associated pros and cons:

-Veterinary Offices – I often recommend boarding at a vet’s office to individuals with senior dogs or dogs with significant health issues, given this is their area of expertise and they can immediately address a health concern… Given the nature of their industry, vets’ offices typically run a very tight ship.
-This means dogs do not interact with other dogs and they don’t receive a lot of time outside of their kennel because a typical vet’s office usually doesn’t have the space and vets don’t want dogs even having a chance to come in contact with another dogs’ saliva or feces.
-This makes sense given the nature of a veterinarian’s work with treating illness and injury….
-So, the downside for some people could be is their dogs don’t receive a lot of play time with other dogs or exercise in general.
+Veterinary Offices – I often recommend boarding at a vet’s office to individuals with senior dogs or dogs with significant health issues, given this is their area of expertise and they can immediately address a health concern.
+Given the nature of their industry, vets’ offices typically run a very tight ship.
+This means dogs do not interact with other dogs, and they don’t receive a lot of time outside of their kennel because a typical vet’s office usually doesn’t have the space.
+Vets don’t want dogs having a chance to contact another dogs’ saliva or feces.
+This makes sense given the nature of a veterinarian’s work with treating illness and injury.
+So, some people’s downside could be that their dogs don’t receive a lot of playtime with other dogs or exercise in general.

-Pet Sitter – You can have someone come by or stay in your home… I often recommend this service for those who have puppies under 4 months.
-The great part about this service is your dog’s schedule and environment will stay the exact same, and for a puppy, he can be let out in the middle of the night if needed….
+Pet Sitter – You can have someone come by or stay in your home.
+I often recommend this service for those who have puppies under 4 months.
+The great part about this service is your dog’s schedule, and environment will stay the same, and for a puppy, he can be let out in the middle of the night if needed.
 The obvious con to this is you have someone you may not know very well coming in and out of your home while you are not there.
-If you choose this route just make sure to check references or hirer someone based on a referral.
+If you choose this route, check references or hire someone based on a referral.

-The Doghouse LLC – We are primarily a training facility that also offers boarding.
-I believe our greatest strengths are having veteran trainers that understand dog temperaments and personalities as well as having a prior vet tech that lives on site.
-We feel we offer a fair balance of interactions with other dogs and since we are smaller we are better suited for your individual dog’s attention.
-We don’t have the ability to offer the flexibility other large facilities have and like all other facilities we can legally only operate between sunrise and sunset.
+The Doghouse LLC – We are primarily a training facility that offers to board.
+I believe our greatest strengths are veteran trainers who understand dog temperaments and personalities and have a prior vet tech that lives on site.
+We feel we offer a fair balance of interactions with other dogs and since we are smaller, we are better suited for your individual dog’s attention.
+We don’t have the ability to offer the flexibility other large facilities have, and like all other facilities, we can legally only operate between sunrise and sunset.

-I know it is difficult and you are never completely comfortable boarding your dog somewhere … But by knowing your options you can make your best decision and most comfortable choice.
+I know it isn’t easy, and you are never completely comfortable boarding your dog somewhere.
+By knowing your options, you can make your best decision and most comfortable choice.

-My purpose for this blog was to educate our pet clients on all the options they have available to them.
-Our priority is always the best interest of your dog and we will help answer any questions you might have when picking the best boarding option for not only you but also your pet. ..
-My wife and I can relate, it was similar to when we were selecting a daycare for our toddler.
+The purpose of this blog was to educate our pet clients on all the available options.
+Our priority is always the best interest of your dog, and we will help answer any questions you might have when picking the best boarding option for you and your pet.
+My wife and I can relate.
+It was similar to when we were selecting a daycare for our toddler.
 We didn’t care how fancy the web page was or what the secretary sounded like over the phone.
-We toured many facilities and chose the one that we felt was the best combination of the environment’s ambiance, the professionalism of the staff, the cleanliness of the building, how the other kids looked and were acting and most of all, the comfort/trust we felt being there.
+We toured many facilities and chose the one that we felt was the best combination of the environment’s ambiance, the professionalism of the staff, the cleanliness of the building, how the other kids looked and were acting, and most of all, the comfort/trust we felt being there.

-Please be aware, with our facility, and ALL boarding facilities there still are certain risk for you to understand when boarding your pet.
+Please be aware that there is still a certain risk for you to understand when boarding your pet with our facility and ALL boarding facilities.

-- Many facilities in Florida are indoor A/C buildings, so it could smell like dog
+- Many facilities in Florida are indoor A/C buildings so that they could smell like a dog.

-- If dogs are playing with each other there always exists a risk of bumps and bruises no matter how controlled the playgroups
+- If dogs are playing with each other, there always exists a risk of bumps and bruises, no matter how controlled the playgroups are.

-We personally at The Doghouse do everything in our control to keep your dog safe and healthy during their boarding visit with us.
-Even with the best intentions and preventions, keep in mind using the same analogy as we do when we send our kids off to school, that there’s always the risk they could come home with a skinned knee or the sniffles.
+We, personally at The Doghouse, LLC, do everything in our control to keep your dog safe and healthy during their boarding visit with us.
+Even with the best intentions and preventions, keep in mind using the same analogy as we do when we send our kids off to school that there’s always the risk they could come home with a skinned knee or a case of sniffles.

-Here are some of the highlighted actions we take to keep dogs healthy and happy but at the same time balance the time they exercise and interact with other dogs.
+Here are some of the highlighted actions we take to keep dogs healthy and happy while balancing the time they exercise and interact with other dogs.
 This is how we operate our boarding facility and the standard procedures we have in place.